The Mandala Project: We will listen. We can support you.

 ANI Codeword scheme

 If you are experiencing domestic abuse and need immediate help, ask for ‘ANI’ in a participating pharmacy.
 ‘ANI’ stands for Action Needed Immediately but also phonetically sounds like the name Annie.
 If a pharmacy has the ‘Ask for ANI’ logo on display, it means they’re ready to help.
 They will offer you a private space, provide a phone and ask if you need support from the police or other domestic abuse support services.
-More information can be found here Domestic abuse: get help during the coronavirus (COVID-19) outbreak - GOV.UK (www.gov.uk)
+More information can be found here: Domestic abuse: how to get help - GOV.UK (www.gov.uk)

 If you choose to contact the Mandala Project, our responders will discuss your options with you so that you can make decisions about the support you need.
 They can also outline your options to report to the police or make a formal report to DMU so that you can start internal disciplinary procedures if you decide that is what you would like to do.